 - If you relocate and start living together – there’s a strong interest for the future and you’re definitely in a serious relationship.
 However, it doesn’t necessarily mean a wedding will be proposed next week, but you can be sure you have an important place in his life.

 - Marriage.
 When he makes his marriage proposal, it might be the first serious talk in your relationship!

 German men are unique and follow a very modern lifestyle little bit different than Italian men.
 They have excellent knowledge of how to use the Internet and daily accessing all the social activities posted on Face Book and Twitter.
 This said, they actually prefer reality to the maybe’s of the electronic jungle, and would far rather be in a loving relationship instead of posting information on the Web.
 In that they like to live in a serious partnership without problems, males and females are the same wherever they may come from.
 They love their nationality, they love to spend time with their friends, and are genuinely interested in meeting people from other culture.

-Among the most popular nationalities for German people to date are Russian, Spanish, British, American, and French.
 If you want to find a serious partner, then the German male is probably the best choice you can make.